andreasbm/lit-translate/README.md

 ## 🤔 What is this?

-This is a lightweight internationalization (i18n) library for your lit-html based project (or any other project for that matter).
+This is a lightweight blazing-fast internationalization (i18n) library for your next web-based project.

 **Features**